 The first question on our list is “what is web accessibility.”
-Well, as with other forms of accessibility, web accessibility refers to optimizing a website for visitors that have special needs.
+As with other forms of accessibility, web accessibility refers to optimizing a website for visitors with special needs.
 In other words, it is the process of designing a website that is easily digested by anyone who finds their way to it.

 Why is Accessibility Important for Websites?

 Why is web accessibility important?
 To get a good understanding of the concept, we should first discuss some figures and statistics.
 Let’s get started.

 Most web accessibility efforts are tailored towards the disabled because they make up a large percentage of web traffic.
 For example, according to figures released by the Pew Internet Project, 6.8% of the population is sight or hearing impaired.
 Around 8.2% of the population has difficulty holding a mouse correctly.
 Therefore, it stands to reason that the more accessible your website is, the more likely your site will garnish traffic from those users.

 Generally, people who benefit most from web accessibility are those with eye-related problems, motor skill issues, hearing loss, or epilepsy.
 So it makes sense to tailor your accessibility optimization techniques to those specific disabilities.
 However, web accessibility is not only about optimizing your content for the disabled; it is also the process of optimizing your site’s usability for the average visitor.

 But what does all that have to do with SEO?
 Honestly, web accessibility optimization isn’t about designing a web site that performs well in search.
 It is more about making a website that is useable by anyone who lands on it.
 However, that doesn’t mean that web accessibility optimization and SEO are mutually exclusive.
 There is a definite overlap between the two procedures.
 In fact, optimizing your site for accessibility will most likely improve your performance on search engines.
 Why?
 Because an accessible website is a website that answers user queries.